appdev-lessons/deploying-to-fly/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

+**We are currently experiencing difficulties with some students being charged for organization creation.
+We are working with Fly customer service to resolve these issues.
+Apologies for the inconvenience.**

-When you go to click "Continue", you will see that you are being charged on a $5 per month "Hobby Plan". **Don't panic, you will not actually be charged anything**.
+When you go to click "Continue", you will see that you are being charged on a $5 per month "Hobby Plan".
 You may need to enter credit card information again on the next screen.
 Fly will not collect any money from your credit card if you do not exceed $5 per month in usage.
 Think of this as a "free $5 limit".
 If your app grows, then you may exceed this, in which case Fly will collect a bill; and they want your credit card on file in case this occurs.
-For small side projects in this class and for your portfolio, **you will not end up exceeding this limit and incurring a charge**.
+For small side projects in this class and for your portfolio, you will not end up exceeding this limit and incurring a charge.

-Here's a note from their customer service:

-> ...additional orgs are billed at the $5 paid Hobby plan rate.
-However, we waive charges for any orgs that have invoices < $5, so small deployments on additional orgs are effectively free...
-We're not trying to make money from it, it's just a way to limit abuse on the platform.

-You will need to enter this credit card information for every new organization (i.e. every new app) you create.
 </div>

 ### Deploy!